PraiseCharts/omnipay-paypal/README.md

 ## Quirks

 The transaction reference obtained from the purchase() response can't be used to refund a purchase.
 The transaction reference from the completePurchase() response is the one that should be used.

+PayPal_Rest_V1 is deprecated and may not support the latest PayPal features.

 ## Out Of Scope